Side Effects of Ashwagandha

-Ayurveda, the traditional Indian medicinal system, recommends Ashwagandha as a key herb to be used as a daily tonic to increase vitality and longevity.
-The recommended dosage is 3-12 grams daily of Ashwagandha root or leaf powder, or 300-1200 mg daily of Ashwagandha root or leaf extract.
+Ayurveda, the traditional Indian medicinal system, recommends ashwagandha or Withania somnifera as a key herb to be used as a daily tonic to increase vitality and longevity.
+The recommended dosage is 3–12 grams daily of ashwagandha root or leaf powder, or 300–1200 mg daily of ashwagandha root or leaf extract.

 Ashwagandha Side Effects

 No major side effects, as per human studies